kevinmccartney/lit-up/projects/api/config-patch/README.md

-# Config Post Lambda Handler
+# Config Patch Lambda Handler

-Lambda function for the `POST /configs` API Gateway endpoint.
-Reads playlist configs from DynamoDB.
+Lambda function for the `PATCH /configs/{id}` API Gateway endpoint.
+Updates an existing playlist config in DynamoDB by `id`.
+The request body replaces the stored `config` object.

 ## Deployment